wp-plugins/statpress-reloaded/readme.txt

 Upload "statpress-reloaded" directory in wp-content/plugins/ .
 Then just activate it on your plugin management page.
 That's it, you're done!
+(Note: If you have been using the old StatPress before, deactivate it.
+Your data is taken over!)

 = Update =

-* Deactivate StatPress plugin (no data lost!)
+* Deactivate the plugin
-* Delete "wp-statpress" directory in wp-content/plugins/
+* Delete "statpress-reloaded" directory in wp-content/plugins/
 * Upload the content of the ZIP
 * Activate "Statpress Reloaded" on your plugin management page
 * In the Dashboard click "StatPress", then "StatPressUpdate" and wait until it will add/update db's content